Brad Pitt Emerges From Secret Hideaway To Visit With Kids And Resume Dating

 “Brad isn’t interested [in rekindling with any exes].
 No partying, no fun.
 Just work and parenting,” the same source said.
 “He’s focused on his kids, and he’s happy — now that he has settled his divorce from Angelina — to be out of the public eye.”

+Professionally, Brad is keeping his career flowing.
+He currently has three films in various stages of production.
+War Machine is scheduled for a May 26 release.
 Ad Astra is still in early pre-production stages, though the James Gray sci-fi thriller has reportedly cast Pitt in the lead.
 Finally, plans for a World War Z sequel has just been announced with Brad Pitt set to return as Gerry Lane.

 [Featured Image by Tim P. Whitby/Getty Images]